NBD Block Devices

 • Raw Block Access - Present S3 storage as standard block devices (/dev/nbd*)

-• Multiple Devices - Configure multiple NBD devices with different sizes
+• Multiple Devices - Single NBD server supports unlimited devices

 • TRIM Support - Full discard/TRIM support for efficient space management